cdig/flow/README.md

 ## How to talk about Entities and Facets

 These are a bit difficult to talk about, because they are both *conceptual* and *actual* things.
 It's like the difference between a class (conceptual) and an instance (actual).
 In our case, it's the difference between the code, and the data.
-Conversationally, to tell the two apart, we often refer to the data as an instance.
+Conversationally, to tell the two apart, we sometimes refer to the data as an instance.

 #### Here's what they *are* (data):

 An **entity** is a data structure in memory.
 We give entities a unique entity ID (eid), and use that for random access to them.
 In addition to storing their own eid, entities also contain facets.

 A **facet** is a data structure in memory.
-Their identity comes from the entity that they belong to.
+Their identity comes from the entity that they belong to, and the type of facet.
 They are stored within the entity by type, so that we do not have duplicates.

 #### Here's what they *do* (code):

 An entity doesn't *do* anything.
 It's just data.
-There are some functions for CRUD-like operations, but they're just for convenience.
+There are some functions that perform CRUD-like operations on entities, but they're just for convenience.

-Facets also describe their own behaviour.
+Facets do specify some behaviour.
 Each facet has a code file that includes two common interface functions.
 The `create` function takes some state data (of any type) that will be provided by whoever is creating the facet, and returns a facet data structure.
-The `render` function takes a world and a facet data structure, and returns a representation of the facet data appropriate for rendering.
+The `render` function takes a world and a facet data structure, and returns a representation of the facet data appropriate for rendering to the screen.
+Other facets or systems will read the facet data as-needed.
+Updates happen by creating a new facet instance and replacing the existing instance in the entity.

 #### Facets are dumb

-It's very important to note that no code (including references to functions) is *ever* stored as part of the data of the program.
+It's very important to note that no code (that is, references to functions) is *ever* stored as part of the data of the program.
 All dispatch is static.
 The data is dumb.
 This lines up nicely with some of the thinking in Out of the Tar Pit, and gives us an air gap away from OOP.
 It means we can naively marshal the data to and from text.

 #### Facets are confused

 The reason we've got two meanings for "facet" (code, and data) is to attempt to make clear the relationship between them — as counterintuitive as this may seem.
 If we instead went with the traditional Component VS System design, then it might be hard to tell if two systems were fighting over the same component, or it might be hard to decide where to put system behaviour that applied to only one component.
+But the downside to this is that a lot of facets are "pointless" (their create and/or render functions are just identity).

 #### Talking about Entities colloquially — "Is" vs "Has"